micropuma/iree-dly/tutorial/Stable-HLO/README.md

 # StableHLO
-This repo contains all the tutorial materials convertef from stablehlo.
+This repo contains all the tutorial materials about stablehlo.